 To be granted an injunction, an applicant must satisfy the court or tribunal of two things:

-For more information about injunctions, or to discuss your case and whether you should be seeking an injunction, call our injunction lawyers today on 1300 907 335 or complete the enquiry form on this page and we will respond to you promptly.
+For more information about injunctions, or to discuss your case and whether you should be seeking an injunction, call our injunction lawyers in Melbourne or Sydney today on 1300 907 335 or complete the enquiry form on this page and we will respond to you promptly.